heptarch/heptarch.github.io/drafts/demon.md

 detaching: a constellation of twelve teardrops, guarding a central globe.
 The teardrops shrink into themselves and disappear.

-So, Ellen thinks, this is how you summon a demon.
+So this, Ellen thinks, is how you summon a demon.

 <p align="center">